David McCampbell: World War II

 McCampbell served as a landing signal officer (LSO) from May 1940, surviving the sinking of the carrier by a Japanese submarine near Guadalcanal on September 15, 1942.
-He returned to the United States, was promoted to Lieutenant Commander, and was stationed at Naval Air Station Melbourne, Florida as LSO Instructor until August 1943.
+He returned to the United States, was promoted to lieutenant commander, and was stationed at Naval Air Station Melbourne, Florida, as an LSO Instructor until August 1943.

 Vice Admiral Marc Mitscher speaks with Air Group Commander McCampbell, the task force's leading pilot.